Google hits the Translate button on Google+

-Google+ just got ever so slightly more user-friendly for those following accounts which tend to post or comment in languages which the user doesn't understand, after adding a one-click translate function.
+Google+ just got slightly more user-friendly for those following accounts which tend to post or comment in languages which the user doesn't understand, after adding a one-click translate function.

 Up until now, users of the Chocolate Factory’s social platform were forced to cut and paste any such text into Google Translate or another favoured translation tool.